 In two seasons at Charleston, Bender helped orchestrate an eight-win improvement overall from 2014-15 to 2015-16.
 The Cougars went 17-14 in Bender’s second season on staff, with an 8-10 record in the Colonial Athletic Association.
 Six of the Cougars’ players earned postseason honors, including Cameron Johnson, an All-CAA Third Team and All-Defensive Team selection.

 Bender served as Clemson’s operations director in Brad Brownell’s first four seasons, 2010-14.
 During that stretch, the program compiled a 74-58 record and advanced to the postseason on two occasions, including the 2011 NCAA Tournament.
-In 2013-14, his most recent season, he was part of a staff that saw the Tigers improve their overall record by 10 wins and advance to the semifinals of the NIT.
+In 2013-14, he was part of a staff that saw the Tigers improve their overall record by 10 wins and advance to the semifinals of the NIT.

-In his first season at Clemson, Bender was an important part of the staff that led the Tigers to a 22-12 final record in 2010-11.
+In his first season at Clemson in 2010-11, Bender was an important part of the staff that led the Tigers to a 22-12 final record.
 Clemson was the No. 4 seed in the ACC Tournament with a 9-7 record.
 The Tigers advanced to the NCAA Tournament for a record fourth straight season and won their first-round game over UAB, 70-52, in Dayton, Ohio.

-Bender brought nearly 25 years of collegiate coaching experience, including 18 at the Division I level, to the Tiger staff when he was hired in 2010.
-He began his collegiate coaching career at DePauw in 1987 under the late Royce Waltman.
+Bender began his collegiate coaching career at DePauw in 1987 under the late Royce Waltman.
 He helped the Division III Tigers to an outstanding four-year overall record of 80-30 and to a national runner-up finish in the 1990 NCAA Tournament.
-One of the players he coached was Brownell.
+One of the players he coached was Brad Brownell.

-After his stint with DePauw, Bender served as an assistant coach under Ron Bradley at Radford from 1991-97.
+After his stint with DePauw, Bender served as an assistant coach under former Clemson assistant Ron Bradley at Radford from 1991-97.
 The Highlanders compiled the top conference record and non-conference record of all the teams in the Big South during Bender’s six seasons with the program.